Last Updated on July 6, 2022 by rudyooms

 And configure the information required.

-3. Download the Azure Monitor Agent and deploy it with Intune
+3. Deploy the Azure Monitor Agent

 A simple method to transfer your logs to the Azure Log Analytics workspace is by installing the monitoring agent on your devices.
 So let’s download the agent first.
 To do so open the Log workspace you create earlier.